-VET services are provided by registered training organisations (RTO), such as AFEI, who are able to issue a range of AQF (Australian Qualifications Framework) qualifications and Statements of Attainment upon successful completion of assessment requirements.
+VET services are provided by RTOs, such as AFEI, who are able to issue a range of AQF (Australian Qualifications Framework) qualifications and Statements of Attainment upon successful completion of assessment requirements.

 How can I gain a national qualification or a Statement of Attainment?